chandlerh7/VSCode/homework-1/readme.md

 ### Websites vs Web Applications

 Websites are typically informational and expected to be browsed by the viewer(s).
 Also, they are supposed to be simple and easy for users to engage with.
 On the otherhand, web applications focus on personalized experiences and interactions.
-Examples of websites are BBC News and IUI website.
+Examples of websites are BBC News and the IUI website.
 Examples of web apps are Google Docs and Temu.

 ### VS Code & Extensions

-Brief description of understanding.
-Use any combination of markdown techniques.
-Should be more than 2 sentences.
-VS Code is can be considered as a web application.
+VS Code stands for Visual Studio Code and in order for it to properly work, you have to install it on your desktop device.
+In this course, we will use three extensions which are Prettier, Live Server, and Auto Rename Tag.

 ### Version Control, Git, & GitHub

 hola